Semhal22/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 4. Prints a string in reverse
 5. Function that reverses a string
 6. A function that prints every other character of a string
+7. A function that prints half of a string